nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

     signupVM : new SignUpViewModel(true),
     loginVM : new LoginViewModel(false),
 	appVM: new AppViewModel(false)
-	//, add new VMs here
+	//add other new VMs here

 }